OpenSlides/openslides-autoupdate-service/internal/restrict/permission/README.md

         name: Yellow
 ```

+* `fqfields`: A list of fields to be tested.

+* `fqids`: List of fqids.
+Adds all fields of the objects to the fqfields
+  attribute.

 * `user_id`: ID of the user that is used for the test.
 If the user does not
   exist, it is created.
 The value 0 means anonymous user.
 Default is 1337.